rafaelaznar/rafaelaznar.github.io/assets/blaster/javascript/dom.md

 ### innerHTML

-`innerHTML` is a property of a DOM element that can be set to a string of HTML code.
+`innerHTML` is a property of the `Element` interface in the DOM (Document Object Model) API that represents the HTML content inside an element.
+When this property is set, the content of the element is replaced with the new HTML content passed as a string.

+`innerHTML` has been available in the DOM API since early versions of JavaScript and has been widely used to dynamically modify the content of web pages.
+It is a powerful and convenient way to add, remove or modify content on the fly without having to use low-level DOM manipulation methods.

+One of the advantages of `innerHTML` is that it allows developers to quickly and easily generate HTML content dynamically, without having to write complex code to create and manipulate DOM elements.
+For example, it can be used to create and update lists, tables, forms, or any other type of content that can be expressed in HTML.

+However, `innerHTML` also has some disadvantages that should be considered when using it.
+One of the main concerns is security, as it can be used to inject malicious code into a web page, especially when used with user-generated content.
+Additionally, `innerHTML` can be slower than other DOM manipulation methods, especially when dealing with large amounts of content.

 When `innerHTML` is set, the existing content of the element is replaced with the new HTML code.
 For example:

 ```html
 <div id="myDiv"></div>